thegazettedata/harkin-legacy/how-to-saxo.md

 First off, you will need to change the Category of the story to Feature Article Template.
 This is under Properties in Saxo.

+The story, like all others, needs a headline (which is put in the "Title" field) and byline information.
+If you include a "Title" and a "Subtitle", both will appear within the first slide.
+The story's publication date will also be added to that slide.

 Stories are broken into several paragraphs, instead of being put all into the first paragraph.
 Each paragraph becomes a chapter in the feature article template (see the Harkin story for an example) and must have a photo and a headline attached to it.
 The one exception is the first paragraph, which shouldn't have a photo or a headline.
 The photo for this section is the Main photo attached to the story.
 The headline is the Title for the story.

 You can have up to eight paragraphs in the story.
 Also make sure to pick good photos with each paragraph, as they are featured prominently with the template.